U-Motion: Learned Point Cloud Video Compression with U-Structured Temporal Context Generation: Experiments

 \subsection{Experimental Settings}

-\paragraph{Training Details.} For attribute compression, we use the layer-wise joint rate-distortion loss function:
+\paragraph{Network \& Training Details.} For attribute compression, we use the layer-wise joint rate-distortion loss function:

 where $R_{r,l}$ is the bit-rate of latent at layer $l$ and $R_{m,l}$ the bit-rate of motion.
 Note that $p_l^t$ is in YUV-space.
 We train only one model with $\lambda \in \left[256,18000\right]$. $\lambda$ is randomly picked from $\left[256,18000\right]$ for each iteration.
-We train our model with one NVIDIA A100-SXM4-80GB, and the overall training time is 4 days.
+We use $5$ layers to construct our network, {\it i.e.} $K=4$.
+The highest scale $H$ equals to the precision of data (11/10 for 11/10-bit point clouds).
+We choose not to have a U-Inter module in the highest scale $H$ due to complexity issue, as the K-NN search in scale $H$'s motion compensation brings excessive computational cost.
+We use only the spatial context $\bar{f}_H^t$ updated from $H-1$ scale's decoded feature $\hat{f}_{H-1}^t$ when coding scale $H$.
+We train our model with one NVIDIA A100-SXM4-80GB.
+The overall training time is 4 days.
 During training, we use the lossless previous frame, {\it i.e.} $p^t$ as reference and only train one P-frame for each iteration.
 For geometry compression, the training details are in supplementary material.

 \paragraph{Baselines.} For learning-based baseline, we compare with learning-based state-of-the-art Unicorn \cite{wang2024versatile1,wang2024versatile2}.
 Because the code for Unicorn is not publicly available, we implemented their methods for both geometry and attribute compression.
 We strictly follow the setting reported in the paper and train their model also for 4 days for fairness.
 For attribute, the results reported in \cite{wang2024versatile2} were obtained by mixing the 6 sequences from 8iVFB and Owlii for training and testing on {\it soldier} from 8iVFB and {\it basketball\_player} from Owlii.
 We train their model using 8iVFB dataset only to meet the MPEG CTC, which yields lower performance for {\it basketball\_player} than that reported in \cite{wang2024versatile2} due to the data distribution difference.
 For geometry compression, we also compare with D-DPCC \cite{ijcai2022p126}, and the test results were provided by the authors.